Patticatti/Patticatti/README.md

 ### Hi there 👋
 I do coding 4 fun <br/>
-Self-taught React & Tailwind since I got impatient waiting for my designs to get implemented
+Self-taught React & Tailwind and a buncha random stuff

 ### Building this thing:
 ## https://vodify-gg.vercel.app/